 6.)
 Hormonal therapy

-– Goal of hormone therapy is to block a certain hormone called “dihydrotestosterone (DHT)”
+– The goal of hormone therapy is to block a certain hormone called “dihydrotestosterone (DHT)”

 – This hormone is essential for prostate cancer growth and spread.